ArdaAgacdelen/lx-braitenberg/README.md

 of your browser to access the code editor.
 The first thing you will see in the code editor is this same document.
 You can continue from there.

+Note: if your browser complains about the URL "not being safe", note how it starts with "127.0.0.1".
+That is computer lingo for "home", and it is safe.

 ### Walkthrough of notebooks